MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 ![Preview Feature.](images/newProject.png)

-Installing the Power Query SDK for Visual Studio will create a new Data Connector project template in Visual Studio.

-This creates a new project containing the following files:

-* Connector definition file (\<connectorName>.pq)
-* A query test file (\<connectorName>.query.pq)
-* A string resource file (resources.resx)
-* PNG files of various sizes used to create icons

-Your connector definition file will start with an empty Data Source description.
-You can learn more information about a Data Source in the context of the Power Query SDK from the the article on [handling data access](/powerquery-docs/HandlingDataAccess.md#data-source-kind).

 ## Visual Studio Code Power Query SDK (Preview)

 >[!NOTE]
 >This new Power Query SDK is currently in public preview as of September of 2022.

+The new Power Query SDK can be installed in Visual Studio Code as a Visual Studio Code extension.
+During the installation process, the extension will try to download and load some dependencies in order to provide the full functionality.

+Follow the steps found in the [official GitHub repository](https://github.com/Microsoft/vscode-powerquery-sdk) for the VIsual Studio Code Power Query SDK to install and provide feedback.

 ## Distribution of Data Connectors

 Power BI Desktop users can download extension files and place them in a known directory (steps described above).
 Power BI Desktop will automatically load the extensions on restart.

-## Step by step
+## Connector development process

+While you can use either the Visual Studio Code or the Visual Studio SDK, both use a similar process for the development of a connector at a high-level.

+The following sections describe at a high-level the most common process to create a Power Query connector using the SDK.

 ### Creating a new extension

+When creating a new project (Visual Studio Power Query SDK) or a new workspace (Visual Studio Code Power Query SDK), you start with the following files:

+* Connector definition file (\<connectorName>.pq)
+* A query file (\<connectorName>.query.pq)
+* A string resource file (resources.resx)
+* PNG files of various sizes used to create icons

+Your connector definition file will start with an empty Data Source description.
+You can learn more information about a Data Source in the context of the Power Query SDK from the the article on [handling data access](/powerquery-docs/HandlingDataAccess.md#data-source-kind).

+#### Query test File

+In addition to the extension file, Data Connector projects can have a query file (name.query.pq).
+This file can be used to run test queries within Visual Studio.
+The query evaluation will automatically include your extension code, without having to register your .pqx file, allowing you to call/test any shared functions in your extension code.

+The query file can contain a single expression (for example, `HelloWorld.Contents()`), a `let` expression (such as what Power Query would generate), or a section document.

 ### Testing

 The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.
 See [Query File](#query-file) for more details.

 ### Build and deploy

-Building your project will produce your .mez file.
+Building your project will produce your .mez file or extension file.

+Power Query extensions are bundled in a ZIP file and given a .mez file extension.
+At runtime, Power BI Desktop will load extensions from the [Documents]\Microsoft Power BI Desktop\Custom Connectors.

 >[!NOTE]
 > Data Connector projects don't support custom post build steps to copy the extension file to your [Documents]\Microsoft Power BI Desktop\Custom Connectors directory.
-If this is something you want to do, you may want to use a third party Visual Studio extension, such as Auto Deploy.
+If this is something you want to do, you may want to use a third party extension.

-### Extension files

-Power Query extensions are bundled in a ZIP file and given a .mez file extension.
-At runtime, Power BI Desktop will load extensions from the [Documents]\Microsoft Power BI Desktop\Custom Connectors.

-### Extension file format

 Extensions are defined within an M section document.
 A section document has a slightly different format from the query document(s) generated in Power Query.
 Code you import from Power Query typically requires modification to fit into a section document, but the changes are minor.
 Section document differences you should be aware of include: